tarheelfan/work/README.md

 The mapinit.c file and its respective header files is responsible for generating the map.

 The cleanSlate.bash is a bash file that removes object files and compiled binaries.

+This program has two switches on it, one is --save and the other is --load , these functions will load or save a file from your home file in a directory called .rlg327 in a file called Dungeon